 - Please note that enable approval is set individually at the environment level, so DEV can be set to “Yes” while UAT is set to “No” and so on.

 - Configure the Clinical Significance dropdown list in the System General Settings tab.

 Study General Settings must be configured before creating Lab Panels in Studio.

-- Ensure all Analytes in the Analyte Library are associated with the right Unit or Codelist in the Analyte Library tab.
+Ensure all Analytes in the Analyte Library are associated with the correct Unit or Codelist in the Analyte Library tab.

 Lab Locations & Normal Ranges